cnopt/dynastywarriors6-reverse-engineering/README.md

 ![Officer unlocked address](https://raw.githubusercontent.com/cnopt/DW6-Reverse-Engineering/main/Screenshot_238.png)

 Changing this value back to 00, then reloading the save in-game through the options menu removed Xu Huang from the playable characters list.
-Additionally, looking around this data, there are a lot of repeating values and 0's throughout each block.
+Looking around this data, there are a lot of repeating values and 0's throughout each block.
 This, combined with the fact that we know each officer's data is comprised of 168 bytes, led me to select the previous 168 bytes and see what value appears.

 ![Officer unlocked address](https://raw.githubusercontent.com/cnopt/DW6-Reverse-Engineering/main/Screenshot_237.png)